-Bear vs. Purple Mattress Comparison 2021Updated on January 28, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Bear vs. Purple Mattress Comparison 2021Updated on March 10, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 The Bear mattress and the Purple mattress are both all-foam mattresses that aim to use technologically-advanced materials to promote a better night’s sleep.
 Both mattresses are sold online and ship compressed for convenience.
 Both Bear and Purple introduced their flagship mattresses in 2015.